Exploring Cosmic Dawn with PANORAMIC II: Cosmic Variance and Galaxy Clustering at $z\sim10$: Data and Methods

 \subsection{Imaging and Photometry}

 This work builds on JWST and HST imaging mosaics from various legacy surveys, retrieved from the DAWN JWST Archive (DJA\footnote{\url{https://dawn-cph.github.io/dja/imaging/v7/}}), as well as pure parallel imaging from the first PANORAMIC data release\footnote{\url{https://panoramic-jwst.github.io/}} \citep{Williams2025}.
-All of these mosaics have been reduced with \texttt{grizli} \citep{grizli}, as described in e.g. \citet{Valentino2023}.
-A list of all JWST programs contributing imaging data to the legacy fields is provided in Section 2.1 of \citetalias{Weibel2025b}.
+PANORAMIC is a JWST cycle 1 pure parallel NIRCam imaging survey.
+The pure parallel observing mode enables the use of NIRCam while a different instrument is used to carry out primary observations, implying pointing locations at a fixed offset from the respective primary pointing.
+While this yields some imaging that overlaps with or is in close proximity to extragalactic legacy fields, it crucially adds independent pointings that follow a nearly random distribution on the sky due to physically unrelated primary targets.
+Specifically, PANORAMIC provides 28 such independent sightlines, despite initial technical difficulties (see \citealt{Williams2025} for more details).
+All mosaics have been reduced with \texttt{grizli} \citep{10.5281/zenodo.8370018}, as described in e.g., \citet{Valentino2023}.
+A list of all JWST programs contributing imaging data to the legacy fields is provided in Section 2.1 of \citetalias{Weibel2026} and the PANORAMIC mosaics are available as high-level science products on MAST\footnote{\dataset[doi:10.17909/fpzr-as35 ]{https://doi.org/10.17909/fpzr-as35}}.

 Photometric catalogs are generated following the methods outlined in \citet{Weibel2024} and \citet{Williams2025}.
 We detect sources in an inverse-variance weighted stack of the NIRCam/LW filters F277W, F356W, and F444W using \texttt{SourceExtractor} \citep{Bertin1996}.
-Running \texttt{SourceExtractor} in dual mode, we measure fluxes on point spread function (PSF) matched versions of the mosaics in each filter through circular apertures with a radius of 0.16\arcsec, and scale these fluxes to total based on the Kron aperture in the detection image, and an additional correction to account for flux in the wings of the PSF \citep[see e.g.,][]{Skelton2014, Whitaker2019, Weaver2024}.
+Running \texttt{SourceExtractor} in dual mode, we measure fluxes on point spread function (PSF) matched versions of the mosaics in each filter through circular apertures with a radius of 0.16\arcsec, and scale these fluxes to total based on the Kron aperture in the detection image, and an additional correction to account for flux in the wings of the PSF \citep[see e.g.][]{Skelton2014, Whitaker2019, Weaver2024}.